RashidJumaMwinyi/mlst3/README.md

 I used [Balsamiq](https://balsamiq.com/) to create my wireframes as this gives the template of the UI.
 This also shows where all elements will be placed within the screen.

-There are 3 versions of the overall design of the project with the wireframe as the first one shows the design on a web browser wehn all the main three home page buttons are clicked and this responds to all screen displays, second one shows the game on runtime after the user as cliked a "Start Gmae" button and has chosen the game level.
-The thired one other shows a mobile browser format but displaying how the home page reviews when neither of the three buttons are clicked.
-Both have a commenton a yellow note explaining the previews present.
+There are 7 versions of the overall design of the project with the wireframe as the first one shows the design on both web and mobile browser with a landing page displaying the navbar the recipes/cusines created by registered users while the buttons redirects a user to the sample of the cusines created by the admin in the main three dish categories, this responds to all screen displays, second one shows the register form that displays when the user wants to register.The third one shows the profile of the login in user.The fourth one shows the add cusine content where the user attempts to create their new cusine.
+The fifth one shows the edit/update form with the data to be edited by the user.
+The fith one shows the added categories by user/manage categories page, sixth shows the add new category content for the admin of the app.

 ### Wire-frames